Ange Capuozzo

-Ange Capuozzo ([ɑ̃ʒ kapwɔdzo], [kaˈpwɔttso]; born 30 April 1999) is a French-born professional rugby union player who plays as a full-back or a wing for French Top 14 club Toulouse and the Italy national team.
+Ange Capuozzo ([ɑ̃ʒ kapwɔdzo], [kaˈpwɔttso]; born 30 April 1999) is a professional rugby union player who plays as a full-back or a wing for French Top 14 club Toulouse and the Italian national team.

 Born and raised in France, Capuozzo qualified for Italy through his paternal grandparents.
 He began his career at Grenoble before signing for Toulouse in 2022.
-He made his senior debut for Italy against Scotland during the 2022 Six Nations Championship after previously being called up to the Italy U20 and Italy A teams.
+After previously playing for the Italy U20 and Italy A teams, he made his senior debut for Italy against Scotland during the 2022 Six Nations Championship.

 Early life

 Ange Capuozzo was born on 30 April 1999 in Le Pont-de-Claix, in the outskirts of Grenoble, France to French parents.
-His father is of Italian descent; Capuozzo's paternal grandparents being from the Naples area and arriving in Isère after World War II when they were children.
+His father is of Italian descent; Capuozzo's paternal grandparents were from the Naples area and arrived in Isère after World War II when they were children.
 His maternal grandfather is Malagasy while his maternal grandmother is French.

 Capuozzo grew up and started playing rugby in his hometown.
-In 2010, he joined professional club Grenoble youth system.
+In 2010, he joined professional club Grenoble's youth system.